-The new "Space Odyssey" will be all about answering the how, catapulting you into a place where you can touch, see, hear, and, yes, even smell what it’s like to be “out there.”
+The new "Space Odyssey" is all about answering the how, catapulting you into a place where you can touch, see, hear, and, yes, even smell what it’s like to be “out there.”
 You determine how to engage with the world beyond us, in a wildly creative environment that encourages free-range space science and no-boundaries adventure.

 - Traverse the Sensory Spacewalk in the new Fantasy Spaceship with over 11,000 “stars” that use 43 miles of optical fiber to help you feel like you’re in space.